jlangch/venice/doc/readme/functional-first-steps.md

 `if` is the most important conditional expression.
 It consists of a predicate, a "then", and an "else" part. `if` will only evaluate the branch selected by the predicate.
 It returns the value of the evaluated branch.
+The else expression is optional.

 ```
 (if predicate then-expression else-expression)